wasabijiro/vscode-extension-path-printer/README.md

 ## How to Use

 1. Open a file in Visual Studio Code.
-2. Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and search for the 'Insert Path' command to execute it.
+2. Open the Command Palette:
+   - On Windows: `Ctrl+Shift+P`
+   - On macOS: `Cmd+Shift+P`
+3. Search for and execute the 'Insert Path' command.
-3. The relative path of the active file will be inserted as a comment at the beginning of the file.
+4. The relative path of the active file will be inserted as a comment at the beginning of the file.

 ## Specific Use Case

-In a Next.js project, when working on files like `/src/app/home/page.jsx`, this extension can be particularly helpful.
-From Next.js 13, directories placed within the `app` directory and their `page.jsx` files are used as the names for URL routing.
-Therefore, being able to instantly verify the file path is directly linked to increased development efficiency and a better understanding of the routing structure.
-Using Path Printer allows for direct confirmation of the file's location and routing path within the editor, facilitating code referencing and communication within a team.
+In a Next.js project, when working on files like `/src/app/home/page.jsx`, this extension is particularly helpful.
+From Next.js 13, directories placed within the `app` directory and their `page.jsx` files determine URL routing.
+Being able to instantly verify the file path enhances development efficiency and understanding of the routing structure.
+When preparing to ask ChatGPT a question, using Path Printer ensures you provide the full file path, giving ChatGPT the detail it needs to give a focused response.
+The extension facilitates code referencing and communication within a team.

 ## Installation Method